By Shawn Quigley, Park Guide

-Owning slaves in 17th and 18th century Boston was common.
-A French Protestant visiting Boston in a 1678 reported that "You may own Negroes and Negresses; there is not a House in Boston, however small may be its means, that has not one or two.”
-Peter Faneuil’s economic prosperity gave him the means to own a greater number of slaves.
-According to an appraisal taken of Faneuil’s estate after his death, Faneuil had five slaves valued at £620, equivalent today to 123,679.68 U.S. dollars.
-Faneuil's fortune, which allowed him to own five slaves, was amassed through a combination of the inheritance of the majority of his uncle’s estate and trade.
-Goods involved in Faneuil's trade included fish, tobacco, produce, rum and molasses but, like many merchants at the time, Faneuil was also involved in the exchange of human cargo.
+Enslaving people in 17th/18th century Boston was not unusual, in fact as a French protestant visiting Boston stated in a 1678 report “You may own Negroes and Negresses; there is not a House in Boston, however small may be its means, that has not one or two.”
+Peter Faneuil’s economic prosperity though, gave him the means to enslave a greater number of individuals.
+According to the appraisal inventory taken of Faneuil’s estate after his death, Faneuil enslaved five people, valued at £620 which is equivalent to $123,679.68 U.S dollars today.
+The fortune of Peter Faneuil, which allowed him to enslave five people, was amassed through trade and a large inheritance from his uncle’s estate.
+Goods involved in his trade included fish, tobacco, produce, rum and molasses, but like many merchants of the time; Faneuil was also involved in the exchange of human cargo.

 An example of Faneuil’s involvement in the slave trade is the voyage he planned to Guinea in 1742 with his ship the Jolly Batchelor.
 In 1743 the ship returned from the Guinea coast with “twenty negroes” amongst its cargo, but Faneuil, who died in 1742, did not live to see the completion of the journey.
 Though Peter Faneuil lived a short life, his keen eye for business made him a successful merchant, which in turn gave him the finances to donate Faneuil Hall to Boston.
 There is some irony to be found in its nickname however, because a portion of the money used to fund “The Cradle of Liberty” came directly from the profits of the slave trade.

 III: New England and the Middle Colonies” P. 52-58